aws/aws-security-services-best-practices/docs/en/guides/guardduty/index.md

 As accounts and workloads grow within an AWS Organization, it is possible there will be an increase in GuardDuty findings because of certain configurations.
 Some of the findings may be deemed low value or threats not intended to be acted upon.
 To make it easier to recognize security threats that are most impactful to your environment, enabling quick remediation actions, it is recommended to deploy suppression rules.
 A [suppression rule](https://docs.aws.amazon.com/guardduty/latest/ug/findings_suppression-rule.html) is a set of criteria, consisting of a filter attribute paired with a value, used to filter findings by automatically archiving new findings that match the specified criteria.

 After creating a suppression rule, new findings that match the criteria defined in the rule are automatically archived as long as the suppression rule is in place.
 Existing filters can be used to create suppression rules.
 Suppression rules can be configured to suppress entire finding types, or define more granular filter criteria to suppress only specific instances of a particular finding type.
 Suppression rules can be edited at any time.
 It is recommended to suppress with as much granularity as possible.
 This will help with reducing findings for only certain circumstances without losing total coverage of a finding type.
 Suppression rule filter conditions also support wildcard characters (`*` and `?`) in Matches and NotMatches conditions, making it easier to write flexible rules that cover variations of resource names, tags, or other attributes without needing to create multiple individual rules.
+GuardDuty now supports filtering on any finding field when you create or update a suppression rule, with timestamp fields accepting values in Unix Epoch millisecond format.
+Combined with wildcards, this means you can usually express the precise condition you want rather than approximating it with a broader rule, which is the difference between suppressing one scanner's port probes and suppressing all port probe findings.

 Suppressed findings are not sent to AWS Security Hub, Amazon S3, Amazon Detective, or Amazon CloudWatch, reducing finding noise level if you consume GuardDuty findings via Security Hub, a third-party SIEM, or other alerting and ticketing applications.